Xilinx/mlir-aie/reference_designs/ipu-xrt/add_one_objFifo/README.md

 # <ins>Add One (with ObjectFIFOs)</ins>

-Single tile performs a very simpler + operateion where the kernel loads data from local memory, increments the value by 1 and stores it back.
+Single tile performs a very simple `+` operation where the kernel loads data from local memory, increments the value by `1` and stores it back.

 To compile desing in Windows:
 ```